-Cut tofu into ½ inch chunks and toss in arrowroot starch.
+Cut tofu into 1-inch chunks and gently toss in starch until well coated.

 Heat oil in a wok or large pan over medium-high heat.
 Add the tofu, toss and cook for a few minutes until golden and crispy.

-Remove the tofu and add onion, ginger and garlic.
+Remove the tofu and add to a plate.
+Return the same pan to medium-high heat and add more oil if needed.
+Add the onion, ginger and garlic.
 Cook for another minute.
 Add mushrooms and broccoli and cook for a few minutes then and add the tofu back in.

 In a small bowl, whisk together coconut aminos, maple syrup if using, sesame oil, five spice powder and arrowroot starch.